yaruluo/yaruluo/README.md

 # Hi, I'm Ru 🌷
 I'm so glad you're here!
 I'm Ru (she/hers/她) -- a student at the University of Michigan.
-I'm a writer who likes reading too much Ursula K. Le Guin, an aspiring marathon runner, and a Yankees fan.
+I'm a writer who likes reading tons of Ursula K. Le Guin, an aspiring marathon runner, and a Yankees fan.
 It's great to meet you!🌿

 ## How I work
 I read under the same particular tree at Battery Park almost every day for three years when I was in high school.
 I can get rote like that sometimes.
 When I do things I love, I tend to focus on the thing and forget everything else in the world.
 If I'm too much in my head, give me a nudge to share what's in my brain.💫